-In an effort to reduce the risk of sexual misconduct as well as the crimes of rape, sexual assault, sexual harassment, stalking, dating violence and domestic violence occurring among its students and employees, the University utilizes a range of campaigns, strategies and initiatives to provide awareness, educational, risk reduction and prevention programming.
+In an effort to reduce the risk of sexual misconduct as well as the crimes of rape, sexual assault, sexual harassment, stalking, dating violence and domestic violence occurring among its students, the University utilizes a range of campaigns, strategies and initiatives to provide awareness, educational, risk reduction and prevention programming.
 Educational programs are offered to raise awareness for all incoming students and employees, and are conducted during new student and new employee orientation and throughout an incoming student's first semester.
-These programs and others offered throughout the year include strong messages regarding not just awareness, but also primary prevention (including normative messaging, environmental management and bystander intervention), and discuss institutional policies on sexual misconduct as well as Title IX, and the State of New Mexico's, definitions of domestic violence, sexual assault, stalking and consent in reference to sexual activity.
+These programs and others offered throughout the year include strong messages regarding not just awareness, but also primary prevention (including normative messaging, environmental management and bystander intervention), and discuss institutional policies on sexual misconduct as well as the State of New Mexico definitions of domestic violence, sexual assault, stalking and consent in reference to sexual activity.
 Bystander engagement is encouraged through safe and positive intervention techniques and by empowering third-party intervention and prevention such as calling for help, identifying allies, and/or creating distractions.

-Programs also offer information on risk reduction that strives to empower victims, teaches them how to recognize warning signals and how to avoid potential attacks, and to do so without victim-blaming approaches.
-Throughout the year, ongoing awareness and prevention campaigns are directed to students and employees, including faculty, often taking the form of presentations in University 150 classes, information booths at community events, emails, regularly scheduled crime prevention and personal protection classes, and a variety of programs offered through the Wellness, the Office of Health Promotion.
+DACC students can also take advantage of programs at DACC and NMSU that offer information on risk reduction that strives to empower victims, teaches them how to recognize warning signals and how to avoid potential attacks, and to do so without victim-blaming approaches.
+Throughout the year, ongoing awareness and prevention campaigns are directed to students and employees, including faculty, often taking the form of presentations in classes, information booths at community events, emails, regularly scheduled crime prevention and personal protection classes, and a variety of programs offered through WAVE.

-MEASURES TAKEN BY NMSU
+MEASURES TAKEN BY DACC

-Sexual misconduct, gender-based violence or the crimes of sexual assault, stalking, dating violence or domestic violence are taken very seriously.
-The NMSU Police Department investigates all crimes reported to have taken place on the Las Cruces and DACC Espina campuses.
-Students may also file (or file in lieu of a criminal report) an administrative report/complaint with the university for incidents involving dating violence, domestic violence, sexual assault, or stalking by contacting the Title IX Coordinator in the Office of Institutional Equity at (575) 646-3635.
-Reports of dating violence, domestic violence, sexual assault, or stalking are reviewed to determine if the incident alleged could be a violation of Title IX.
-If a violation of Title IX is alleged, the case is assigned to an OIE investigator to conduct a full investigation.
-At the conclusion of the investigation, a Report of Investigation is provided in accordance with OIE's procedures and a determination will be made regarding if a violation of NMSU Rule 3.25 (Prohibition of All Forms of Unlawful Discrimination) occurred.
+In the event that sexual misconduct, gender-based violence or the crimes of sexual assault, stalking, dating violence or domestic violence occurs, the College takes the matter very seriously.
+The NMSU Police Department investigates (or assists with investigating) all crimes reported to have taken place on the DACC campuses, including crimes involving these categories.
+However, students can also file (or file in lieu of a criminal report) an administrative report/complaint with the college for incidents involving dating violence, domestic violence, sexual assault, or stalking by contacting the Title IX Coordinator in the Office of Institutional Equity at (575) 646-3635.
+When a report comes in regarding dating violence, domestic violence, sexual assault or stalking, it is reviewed to determine if the incident recorded is or could be a violation of Title IX.
+If a violation of Title IX is possible, the case is assigned to a Deputy Title IX Coordinator to conduct a full investigation.
+At the conclusion of the investigation, a Finding of Facts is written and submitted to the Office of the Provost to determine if a violation of NMSU Rule 3.25 Equal Opportunity and Prohibition of Unlawful Discrimination occurred.